necromuralist/student_intervention/student_intervention/exploring_data.rst

 Passed
 ~~~~~~

-The target variable is 'passed'.
+In the original data set, the target was a grade (ranging from 0 to 20) but has been re-cast here to a binary target (0 = *didn't pass*, 1 = *passed* ).
+The target variable is named 'passed'.

+.. '

 .. image:: figures/passing_count.*